You are currently viewing How to Insulate An Old House: What to Know

 Step 2: Seal Air Leaks

 Air leaks are common in older homes, especially in attics and exterior walls.
-While some air leaks can be addressed with caulk and weatherstripping, leaks in your attic roof or in other areas may need to be addressed with professional air sealing services
+While some air leaks can be addressed with caulk and weatherstripping, leaks in your attic roof or other areas may require professional air-sealing services

 Step 3: Choose the Right Insulation Material